dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

         IntByReference pnMinNumberOfBytesNeeded);
 {% endhighlight %}

-The `ReadEventLog` function is meant to be called until there’re no more events.
+The `ReadEventLog` function is meant to be called until there are no more events.
 It will read forwards or backwards depending on the flags (`EVENTLOG_FORWARDS_READ` or `EVENTLOG_BACKWARDS_READ`).
 It will fill the buffer with data from multiple records or fail, telling us that the buffer is not large enough to hold even one record (`ERROR_INSUFFICIENT_BUFFER`).
 Finally, it will finish signaling that it has read all the entries (`ERROR_HANDLE_EOF`).

 {% highlight java %}
 if (!
 Advapi32.INSTANCE.ReadEventLog(_h,